 In the Capabilities pane, if Data Protection isn’t enabled, click the switch in the Data Protection section.

 The default level of protection is complete protection, in which files are encrypted and inaccessible when the device is locked.
-You can programmatically set the level of protection for files created by your app, as described in Protecting Data Using On-Disk Encryption in iOS App Programming Guide.
+You can programmatically set the level of protection for files created by your app, as described in Protecting Data Using On-Disk Encryption in App Programming Guide for iOS.
+For files stored in shared containers (described in Configuring App Groups), set the level of protection programmatically.

 HealthKit allows your app, with user permission, to store and retrieve personal health information.
 To add this entitlement to your App ID and the HealthKit framework to your project, click the switch in the HealthKit section.